Matthews-Research-Group/DeterminateNoduleModel/data/README.md

    Aggregated results from simulations that successfully reached steady state.

 6. **changeFBAratio_result**
-   Data used to reproduce Figure S15.
+   Data used to reproduce Figure S16.

 7. **eff_ineff_nodule**
    Flux distributions for efficient and inefficient nodules, used for generating flux maps.

 8. **fitness_comparison**
-    Data used to reproduce Figure S7.
+    Data used to reproduce Figure S8.

 9. **result_Vmaxdown** and **result_Vmaxup**
-    Data used to reproduce Figure S16.
+    Data used to reproduce Figure S17 and Figure S18.

 10. **wo_proteomicdata_result**
-    Data used to reproduce Figure S4.
+    Data used to reproduce Figure S5.

 ---